Skip to main content

 Therefore, it is recommended to do a labour market test before submitting the application by checking the employment contract and compare salary with the statistics.
 It will prolong the processing time if SIRI needs to ask RARs whether the salary and terms of employment corresponds to Danish standards.

-22. Are there quota requirements, restrictions or a cap on the numbers of foreign nationals hired per company in your jurisdiction?
+23. Are there quota requirements, restrictions or a cap on the numbers of foreign nationals hired per company in Denmark?

 For the Supplementary Pay Limit scheme, it is a requirement that the gross unemployment in Denmark does not exceed 3,75%.

 For the Positive Lists it is only the job categories listed that meet the requirements.
-It is not for everyone with a higher education.
+It is not for everyone with a higher education, but then you might qualify under the pay limit schemes.

-23. Are there any exit procedures in your jurisdiction, if an individual is departing permanently?
+24. Are there any exit procedures in Denmark, if an individual is departing permanently?

-25. Are there any language requirements for your jurisdiction?
+26. Are there any language requirements for Denmark?

 There are language requirements for permanent residence and citizenship.